 A smell of smoke indicates a leak in the venting system.
 Make sure that all joints are tight and sealed with high temperature silicone sealant.

+Now that you've identified the problem and know what you need to fix it, you might like to visit pellet stove parts.
 Do remember that you're dealing with fire, mains electricity and a powerful mechanical device.
 Proceed with safety in mind at all times.
 If you don't feel qualified or don't have enough experience, get someone else to help.

 Pages Related to Pellet Stove Problems